 How to make rice kheer

-- Bring milk to a boil in the same large heavy bottom pot.
+- Pour water to the same large heavy bottom pot.

 - Keep stirring the milk often to prevent the fats getting stuck to the bottom.